barkitoman/testMELI/README.md

 ### View

 > The View is your app’s UI.
-This corresponds to a SwiftUI View.
+This corresponds to a UIKit View.
 It sends requests to the interactor every time the user interacts with the UI.

 ### Presenter